-5. When a star evolves from the main sequence to the red giant phase c. the core gets hotter and the luminosity decreases. d. the core and the surface both get cooler.
+4. When a star evolves from the main sequence to the red giant phase c. the core gets hotter and the luminosity decreases. d. the core and the surface both get cooler.

-6. Roughly how long does it take a stellar iron core to collapse?
+5. At the end of the life of a massive star, roughly how long does it take the iron core to collapse?

 a) One second. b) One year. c) A few million years. d) Forever.

 Can you explain why it collapses?
 Why only the cores of massive stars collapse this way?
 What the end result will be?

-7. What kind of evidence identifies the emission nebula known as the Crab Nebula with the supernova explosion recorded by the Chinese nearly a thousand years ago?
+6. What kind of evidence identifies the emission nebula known as the Crab Nebula with the supernova explosion recorded by the Chinese nearly a thousand years ago?